mdesai005/csm-natd/articles/csm-natd/README.md

 ## Visual Aids

 - The interview room will be furnished with a whiteboard and laptop that you can use to present your **Journey to Cloud** and **Touch the Cloud** Presentations.
-- Oracle Supplied Laptop: We will have a laptop and prejector available for your use.
+- Oracle Supplied Laptop: We will have a laptop and projector available for your use.
 The laptop will have connectivity to the internet, and you can bring a USB drive if you desire to load a presentation to the laptop.

 # Oracle Trial Account